Dobiecodes/Pacman/README.md

 # PacMan Factory
 <img src="PacMan1.png" width='100'>
-This exercize is building a feature of this game, which displays and moves PacMan from one side of the screen to the other.
+This exercise is building a feature of this game, which displays and moves PacMan from one side of the screen to the other.

 ## Task Description